GeorgeQuantAnalyst/trading-bots/doc/CheckFuturesMarginLevelBotBybitDoc.md

 # CheckFuturesMarginLevelBotBybit documentation
-Trading bot checking sufficient margin on the futures exchange, if the margin is below the specified limit, then after the expiration of a defined time interval (2 hours intraday, 12 hours swing for example) the bot fund futures account on defined level.
+A trading bot that regularly checks the margin level on the futures exchange.
+If the margin falls below the specified limit, the bot automatically replenishes the futures account to the defined level after a certain time interval expires.

 ## Configuration
 -- Intraday